SUMMER SUNDAYS

 Ask your kids about these activities:

-• We responded in worship with an optional word search, maze, and a 3-D coloring craft.
+- We responded in worship with an optional word search, maze, and a Mother’s Day craft.

 Church to home connection:

-Listen to the Rahab and the Spies Podcast with your kids!
+Listen to An Unlikely Anointing on the Ask Away Podcast with your kids!

 Bible Story